 - Magnolia Home candle from Magnolia Market (read about our trip here)

-- DIY wooden planters with succulents (will post tutorial soon!)
+- DIY wooden planters with succulents – click here for the tutorial

 - Accessories (small mirror, soap dispenser, tissue box) – IKEA